edhamma/mahasi-diary/diary.rst

 The various objects and the noting mind. paired off and disappeared.
 The yogi could note continuously and each note was swift and accurate.
 Then some yogi said:-

-**A:**  Everytime I note I just saw the ending and disappearance of the objects, so I felt frightened.
-(The trend of frightened thoughts were noticed).
-But I was not frightened like I saw a ghost, some wild animals or any weapons.
+**A:**  Everytime I note I just saw the ending and disappearance of the objects, so I felt frightened. *(The trend of frightened thoughts was noticed.)* But I was not frightened like I saw a ghost, some wild animals or any weapons.
 I could not say I was frightened of any particular thing but I knew there was fear in my mind.

 **A:**  I could not tell exactly what I am afraid of but I was frightened.